seclab-yonsei/Anti-disrupt/README.md

 # Anti-disrupt

-This repository contains the purification step for the paper "Robust Training for Deepfake Detection Models Against Disruption-Induced Data Poisoning" by Jaewoo Park, Hong Eun Ahn, Leo Hyun Park, Taekyoung Kwon, accepted in WORLD CONFERENCE ON INFORMATION SECURITY APPLICATIONS(WISA) in 2023.
+This repository contains the purification step for the paper "Coexistence of Deepfake Defenses: Addressing the Poisoning Challenge" by Jaewoo Park, Leo Hyun Park, Hong Eun Ahn, Taekyoung Kwon accepted in IEEE Access in 2024 and "Robust Training for Deepfake Detection Models Against Disruption-Induced Data Poisoning" by Jaewoo Park, Hong Eun Ahn, Leo Hyun Park, Taekyoung Kwon, accepted in WORLD CONFERENCE ON INFORMATION SECURITY APPLICATIONS(WISA) in 2023.

 ## Introduction